-3.8.1 REQUENCY AND CONVENING OF MEETINGS
+3.8.1 Frequency and convening of meetings

 The Board of Directors shall meet as often as is necessary for the effective exercise of its functions.
-The Board normally meets bimonthly, but also whenever the interests of the Company so require.
+The Board normally meets monthly, but also whenever the interests of the Company so require.
 Non-executive directors meet at least once a year in the absence of the CEO and the other members of the Executive Committee.